 How to avoid this?

 Unfortunately, as an individual, you really have no recourse.
-Sometimes, these are existential crises, and by all means, you should be all over fixing a true crises.
+Sometimes, these are existential crises, and by all means, you should be all over fixing a true crisis.
 However, a pending miss, and small revenue shortfall shouldn’t trigger the existential crisis flag, no matter how much finance wants it to be. (an example of a true existential crisis: A privacy breach, or a yield destroying manufacturing defect.
 Something at that level).

 To avert “the sky is falling” mania, you need support from your management.
 They need to explain the concept of opportunity cost, and the new product or release you are driving will be delayed.
-Often Sales will back down if their pet new features aren’t being worked on due to an all hands on deck scenario.
+Often Sales will back down if their pet new features aren’t being worked on due to an all-hands-on deck scenario.

 But, if finance is badgering you why on a forecast of $2.5M, you are looking to be $80K light, you need to tell them to just chill.